Lower your financial stress with competitive interest, tax advantages, and dedicated service from local banking experts.

 - Contributions (including those from employer) are excluded from income

-- Avoid the $1.75 monthly service fee by maintaining a $2,500 balance minimum average daily balance
+- Avoid the $1.75 monthly maintenance fee by maintaining a $2,500 balance minimum average daily balance

 - One-time account setup fee of $20